1. Player

 Player.equip_shield(shield)

-does.
+Player.equip_shield essentially does the opposite that Player.equip_weapon does.
 The shield reduces the amount of damage taken from an opposing attack by a set value.
-This value is stored in the Player.shield_protect
+This value is stored in the Player.shield_protect.
+The shield's name is stored in Player.shield for reference in dialogue such as when equipping the shield or having an NPC or the player speak about it.

 Usage: